przemyslaw-rybarczyk/scheme/README.md

 ### Flags
 - `GC_ALWAYS` makes the garbage collector activate on every allocation.
 Useful for debugging.
+- `LOAD_FROM_CURRENT_DIR` disables the code that attempts to locate the executable and always loads the required bytecode files from the working directory.

 ## Usage
 `./scheme [FILE] [--run] [--compile FILE] [--bytecode] [--show-bytecode]`